Hollywood is developing its most ambitious NFT project yet during crypto winter

 The recent crash in cryptocurrency has triggered a slowdown NFT sales.
 OpenSea, the world’s largest NFT marketplace, has seen sales plummet 75% since May.
 June was also on track to mark the first month since 2021 where NFT sales overall generated less than $1 billion.
 A silver lining is that it’s never been cheaper to get into the NFT game.
 However, one has to wonder if this downturn, alongside persistent inflation, could have a longer-term cooling effect for the fervor around NFTs.

-Broome believes the current volatility in the market is “extremely healthy” for the longterm success of NFTs and Web3 because it “washes away the crap.”
+Broome believes the current volatility in the market is “extremely healthy” for the long-term success of NFTs and Web3 because it “washes away the crap.”

 “We’re in the middle of a 8.0 earthquake,” he says.
 “The weak structures that were never built properly collapse.
 What’s left standing are the ones that had a solid foundation.”

 Broome notes that the downturn has affected Orange Comet in how they’re pricing their NFTs at lower cost and reducing the quantity of their drops.
 But he remains generally unfazed by the current state of the market.
-“This is a marathon for us, definitely not a sprint,” Broome says.
+“This is a marathon for us, definitely not a sprint,” he says.
 “For many people in this space, they’ve taken the money and ran.
 But the truth is, the best is yet to come—just ask all of those who bailed in the early days of the dotcom era.
 This is history repeating itself.
 You don’t need to overthink it.”